OpenGradient/erc-onchain-agent/agent-erc.md

 ```

 - `InputDescription`: Describes all parameters that the tool expects.
 The agent might use this metadata to generate the input values for tool use.
 - `ParamDescription`: Describes a single parameter that the tool expects.
-The agent might use this metadata to generate a value for the specific paramter for tool use.
+The agent might use this metadata to generate a value for the specific parameter for tool use.
 - `name`: Gives a meaningful and reasonably unique name to the tool.
 Agents could use this to decide when it’s appropriate to use this tool.
-Example could be TokenTransferTool, ViewBalanceTool.
+Examples could be TokenTransferTool, ViewBalanceTool.
 - `description`: Gives a short description of what the tool does, and when it should be used.
 Agents could use this description to decide if it’s appropriate to utilize this tool.
 An example might be: "Transfers tokens from one user to another".
 - `inputDescription`: Describes the format of the input (if any) the tool expects to receive.
 Agents will use this to generate an input based on the specific task they want to achieve.
-- `run`: Triggers the execution of an tool with a given input.
+- `run`: Triggers the execution of a tool with a given input.
 Tools can either be executed synchronously or asynchronously.
 When executed synchronously, the result will be immediately returned to the called.
 However, when it is executed asynchronously, result will be passed to the resultHandler, which must implement the IERCAgentClient interface.
 When executed asynchronously, the run method will commit and return a runId that will be used to invoke the resultHandler once the agent execution has completed.
 This allows tools and agents to be executed off-chain, and to post the result through this callback mechanism once it’s ready.
 In addition, the run method may also be used to add custom checks or verification logic to the tool.
 It is not possible to determine based on the interface alone whether a tool will run synchronously or asynchronously.

 ### On-chain Agent abstract class

 Next, we define an on-chain (synchronous) agent abstract class.
 This contract can easily be subclassed to implement a custom agent for any task without having to deal with low-level implementation details.
-The agent it self runs synchronously using an `agentExecutor` conract, meaning that clients don't have to rely on callbacks to receive its result.
+The agent it self runs synchronously using an `agentExecutor` contract, meaning that clients don't have to rely on callbacks to receive its result.

 An agent is backed by an LLM, and uses a set of tools to operate in its environment.
 Since agents themselves can also be used as tools in other agents, we make them implement the `IERCAgentTool` interface.